vaammpyy/ESP32-/README.md

 # ESP32-
-In this repository i will post all my code which i will use to build my projects.
+In this repository i will post all my code which i will use to build my projects using ESP32.